lexemlang/lexem/stdlib/prototypes/string.md

 ## `.padStart(length: Integer, padString: String = " ") -> String`

-Returns the current string if its length is lower or equal than `length`, or the current string preceeded by as many `padString` as necessary to reach the specified length.
+Returns the current string if its length is lower or equal than `length`, or the current string preceded by as many `padString` as necessary to reach the specified length.

 ```lxm
 string.padStart(length)